 Different Types of Relay:

-Other than the Electromagnetic relay there are many other types of relays which work on different principles.
+Other than the Electromagnetic relay there are many other types of relays that work on different principles.
 Its classification is as follows

 Types of Relay Based on the principle of operation